Last updated on October 24th, 2023 at 19:17

 - 7 The Top 2 Best Coffee Grinder For Pour Over Coffee

-- 8 Final Thoughts, Frappé-Ing It All Up, Best Coffee Grinder For Pour Over
+- 9 Frappé-Ing It All Up – Best Coffee Grinder For Pour Over

-Before we dig down and tell you what the ideal and bets grind size is for pour over coffee let’s discuss why grind size is important.
+Before we dig down and tell you what the ideal and best grind size is for pour over coffee, let’s discuss why grind size is important.

 Why is Grind Size Important For Coffee Brewing?

 The grind size is one of the important variables in coffee brewing.
-Using the wrong grind size or using the wrong grind settings, you will get a cup of coffee that is too strong and too overpowering or too weak, watery are more like a cup of tea than a cup of coffee.
+Using the wrong grind size or using the wrong grind settings, you will get a cup of coffee that is too strong and too overpowering or too weak, watery, and more like a cup of tea than a cup of coffee.

 You can try to compensate for coffee grinds that are too large by increasing the extraction time and reducing your extraction time when your grinds are too small.
 You can also alter the temperature to compensate.